ronghaopger/EasyPull/README.md

 # EasyPull
 Let pull-to-refresh Easy for any UIScrollView

+You have the flexibility to set custom view with fantastic animation.

 ## Usage

 (see sample Xcode project in `/Demo`)

 ### Adding Drop Pull to Refresh

+(Only support Manual Mode)

 ```Swift
  tableView.easy_addDropPull({